Adnanian-Order/adnanian-portfolio-v3-client/README.md

 social media, such as LinkedIn and YouTube.
 If somebody wants to get to know me on a simple level, they can find this website here.

+Not everyone uses LinkedIn, and I can't put everything on my resumé.
+So it's always nice to have everything on a portfolio.

 ### Technologies

+This application consists of three repositories on GitHub: the client (this repo), the server, and the admin.
+The client is the only repo that I have made public.

-As of 1.1, Adnanian Order is a frontend web application.
-This website was built using HTML, CSS, and Javascript with the React library.
-The application is deployed using Netlify.
-You can find the live site here at [https://adnan-wazwaz.netlify.app/](https://adnan-wazwaz.netlify.app/).
-Netlify was used to allow form submissions to send directly to my email address.
+The client is a frontend web application built using HTML, CSS, and JavaScript with the React library, and deployed on Render.
+The contact form is powered by Formspree CLI, which allows users to send messages to my email without needing a backend.

+The client retrieves the project and skill data from the server to have them rendered on the components.

 ### Limitations

-Because this is a frontend-only application, I had to hard code collections of my techstack and projects.
-Another limitation is the difficulty of managing appropriate styling for both desktop and mobile.
-As of 2.0, Adnanian Order is successfully styled for desktop computers and mobile devices.
-However, there is a lingering issue for the footer width for horizontal, mobile phones.
+There is a lingering issue with iframe element of the video.
+On mobile phones, the video takes up too much width.
+Even if I set the width to a percentage, it doesn't have any effect.
+The weird thing is that on DevTools, the iframe is resized the way I want to, even when I'm viewing it as a mobile phone.

 ## Changes